Configuring Cisco Prime Access Registrar

 Displaying the UserLists

-The first subobject in the RADIUS hierarchy that you can configure is the Userlists.
+The first subobject in a RADIUS or Diameter hierarchy that you can configure is the Userlists.
 The UserLists object contains all of the individual UserLists, which in turn contain the specific users.

-When Cisco Prime AR receives an Access-Request, it directs it to an authentication and/or authorization Service.
+When Prime Access Registrar receives an Access-Request, it directs it to an authentication and/or authorization Service.
 If the Service has its type set to local, the Service looks up the user's entry in the specific UserList, and authenticates and/or authorizes the user.

-Cisco Prime AR, by default, specifies a Service called local-users that has the type local and uses the Default UserList (Figure 5-1).
+Prime Access Registrar, by default, specifies a Service called local-users that has the type local and uses the Default UserList (Figure 5-1).

 Figure 5-1 Choosing Appropriate Services